My rating: 4 stars

-After they finish elementary school, their story becomes more interesting and its account less repetitive.
+When they finish elementary school, their story becomes more interesting and its account less repetitive.
 Lila’s father didn’t let her attend middle school.
-He hadn’t done so and didn’t see why it was important for a girl to do so neither.
+He hadn’t done so and didn’t see why it would be important for a girl to do it neither.
 Elena, on the other hand, was allowed to carry on with her studies, after their teacher managed to convince her parents, particularly her father, that she had potential.
 Their friendship continued, nevertheless, and we follow its development.

 Although the story is told merely from Elena’s point of view, I became truly immersed in the characters’ world and felt that I was slowly getting to know them intimately.
 She doesn’t only evaluate her friendship with Lila from her perspective.
 She also makes educated guesses about how the other felt.
 She understood that Lila probably didn’t like being revered and looked up to.
 The book conveys that friendships can be conflicting.
 In spite of involving great care for the other person, they can also result in envy and competition when it comes to school and relationships with boys and young men.